polonium31/SEP-740-Project_Detecting-AI-vs-Human-generated-text/README.md

   - `DL_Project_testing.ipynb`: Contains EDA code.
   - `ML_Code.ipynb`: Contains code for solving the problem using Machine Learning techniques.
+  - `DL_LSTM_model.ipynb`: Contains code for using the LSTM model.
   - `DL_BERT_model.ipynb`: Contains code for using the BERT model.
+  - `DL_RoBERTa_model.ipynb`: Contains code for using the RoBERTa model.
-  - `DL_LSTM_model.ipynb`: Contains code for using the LSTM model.
+  - `DL_GPT2_model.ipynb`: Contains code for using the GPT2 model.

 - `results`: Contains all important graphs and the final model.
+  - `LSTM_model.keras`: The final model trained using LSTM.
-  - `model.pt`: The final model trained using BERT.
+  - `BERT_model.pt`: The final model trained using BERT.
+  - `RoBERTa_model.pt`: The final model trained using RoBERTa.
+  - `GPT2_model.pt`: The final model trained using GPT2.

 ## Running

 - Open and run `Data_Processing.ipynb` to perform exploratory data analysis (EDA) and necessary data preprocessing.
 - Open `ML_Code.ipynb` to explore and execute Machine Learning models like Random Forest, AdaBoost, and XGBoost.
+- Open `DL_LSTM_model.ipynb` to work with the LSTM model for deep learning-based text classification.
 - Open `DL_BERT_model.ipynb` to work with the BERT model for deep learning-based text classification.
+- Open `DL_RoBERTa_model.ipynb` to work with the RoBERTa model for deep learning-based text classification.
-- Open `DL_LSTM_model.ipynb` to work with the LSTM model for deep learning-based text classification.
+- Open `DL_GPT2_model.ipynb` to work with the GPT2 model for deep learning-based text classification.

 ## Dataset